Bank Guarantee Information

 To obtain Bank Guarantee or Payment Guarantee from Bronze Wing Trading L.L.C. please follow the below procedure:

-1. Buyer presents their trade deal requirement by submitting SPA or proforma invoice.
+1. Buyer presents their trade deal requirement by submitting buy and sell agreement or proforma invoice.

 2. BWT will do due diligence on the trade transaction between importer/buyer & exporter/supplier and informs the concerned party if the BG application is approved or not.

 3. If approved, BWT will ask their client to submit further documents and payment being their BG charges.